The Most Important Skills for Growth Marketers

-What to Look for in a Growth Marketer
+What to Look for in a Growth Marketing Team

-These are the two essential skills or values in a growth marketer, or growth marketing team:
+These are essential skills to look for in a growth marketing team:

-Here are some other personality traits assets that are very important for potential hires.
+Here are a couple of other personality traits that are important for growth marketing focussed hires:

 Why Should You Outsource Growth Marketing?